paulgrove/rapid-mongo/README.md

 ## Description

+Designed for rapid development, proof of concept, and smaller projects.

 `rapid-mongo` is a module for the automatic download, unpacking and running of mondodb directly from your program.
 If no port is specified `rapid-mongo` will pick an available port from a range.

 The `mongod` process will end when node exits.

+Unfortunately it pains me to say, I have had to resort to using a watcher process, mongodb will be killed by `tie-process.js` once your parent process has ended.

 ## Options